tvieregge/hRaft/README.md

 It is desinged as a state machine that follows through the Raft server states shown in Fig. 4.
-_Currently the state machine is implicit and mixes pure nad impure code, this is a priority to fix_
+_Currently the state machine is implicit and mixes pure and impure code, this is a priority to fix_

 - [x] Heatbeats